mr-fantastic97/Mue-Heroes/README.md

 # Müe Heroes — Superblock Leaderboard of Legends

-Welcome to **Müe Heroes**, an experimental cryptographic leaderboard built to rank wallets that mine rare **superblocks** on the Kaspa network (μ-level ≥ 15).
+Welcome to **Müe Heroes**, a cryptographic leaderboard built to rank wallets that mine rare **superblocks** on the Kaspa network (μ-level ≥ 15).
 This is a fun proof of concept game for the community to enjoy, this game is designed to reward pariticipation over raw hashrate, making it possible for solo miners and low-power devices to acheieve legendary status.

 ---